 I am a potter because I love making pots.
 I choose to hand build and wheel build utilitarian pottery with hopes my ceramic interpretations will create an aesthetic attraction in the eyes and hands of others.

 ALSO: Matt Krousey will be welcoming visitors to his fall on the same weekend.
-His invited guest potters are:
+His invited guest potters for 2019 were: